How to Get a Permit for Your Elopement at Garrapata State Park

 Cancellations: Only refundable (minus $250) if canceled 60+ days before your event

-My Tip as a Photographer
+My Tip as a Garrapata State Park Photographer

 Start early!
 These permits take a little time, and having everything squared away ahead of time gives you peace of mind and more choices for timing and location.
 If you’re not sure which spot at Garrapata would be best for your photos, I’m happy to help guide you—I’ve photographed dozens of beautiful elopements here and know the area well.